 Instructions

-Cut the panel as shown (click to see the larger picture, the picture will open in new window or new tab).
+- Cut the panel as shown.
 Cut at the center between the borders.

-Download the pattern, mark and cut fabrics according to the pattern.
+- Download the fabric sizes cutting guide.
+Mark and cut fabrics according to the sizes.

-This is the front fabrics of the pillow with one of the snowman panel and text banners cut out from the big panel.
+The picture below shows the fabric pieces of the pillow, with one of the snowman panels and text banners cut out from the big panel.

 Pillow Front